pIlIp-d/PDF-Compressor/README.md

 -m --mode MODE      compression mode 1-10.
 1:high 10:low compression.
 Default=3
 -o --output-path    Compressed file Output Path.
 Default: 'filename_smaller.pdf' or
                     'compressed/...' for folders
--s --force-ocr      When turned on allows output file to be larger than input file, to force
+-f --force-ocr      When turned on allows output file to be larger than input file, to force
                     ocr.
 Default: off and only smaller output files are saved.'
 -n --no-ocr         Don't create OCR on pdf.
 -c --continue       Number.
 When compressing folder and Interrupted, skip files already